Basters: German South West Africa

-Baster Council believed they reached agreement with Governor Theodor Seitz of South-West Africa that their men would only be used behind the lines.
+The Baster Council believed they reached agreement with Governor Theodor Seitz of South-West Africa that their men would only be used behind the lines.
 They did not want to participate in a war between whites.
 They disapproved of their men being issued German uniforms, fearing they would be considered regular soldiers.
 Despite their protests, Baster soldiers were assigned to duties far from the Gebiet.
 When Basters were assigned to guard South African prisoners of war in February 1915 at a camp at Uitdraii, they protested because nearly 50 of their men were connected to the people through historic kinship and language.
 Some aided escape by prisoners, and the Germans limited the number of bullets they issued to the Basters.
 The South Africans in turn protested being guarded by men they considered as Coloured (according to their racial classifications).

 General Louis Botha had earlier written to Lieutenant Colonel Franke against using armed non-whites in service, as he was aware of both Cameroons and Basters serving under arms.
 Botha said he was ensuring that non-whites were not armed; Franke said that he was using the Cameroon and Baster companies only to police non-white communities.

-Cornelius van Wyk, second Kaptein of the Rehoboth Basters, arranged to secretly meet with South African General Louis Botha on April 1 in Walvis Bay to assure him of the Basters' neutrality.
+Cornelius van Wyk, second Kaptein of the Rehoboth Basters, arranged to secretly meet with South African General Louis Botha on 1 April in Walvis Bay to assure him of the Basters' neutrality.
 No record was made of the meeting so it is unclear exactly what was promised.
 Van Wyk was hoping for assurances to have Baster territory and rights acknowledged if South Africa took over the German colony.
 Botha advised him to stay out of the war.

 Due to South African successes, the German officers advised the Baster Council that they were moving the prisoners of war and Baster guards to the north.
 At a meeting, they said Basters had three days to decide whether to comply; the latter feared that having their men in the north would mean they would be considered true combatants against South Africa, endangering their own position.
 Learning of the planned deployment, the Baster guards advised the Council they would not go.
-Although negotiations were in process, they learned the trains were due to leave the next day, and the night of April 18, numerous Basters defected from German service, taking arms with them that they intended to turn in at Rehoboth.
-About 300 men set up defenses in two laagers.
+Although negotiations were in process, they learned the trains were due to leave the next day, and the night of 18 April, numerous Basters defected from German service, taking arms with them that they intended to turn in at Rehoboth.
+About 300 men set up defences in two laagers.
 Learning of this, the Germans disarmed other Baster soldiers in other posts; in the process, one unarmed Baster was killed.
 Rehoboth was in an uproar, although leaders tried to meet with the Germans to resolve the issues.